jwiegley/johnwiegley/drafts/drafts.md

 # Text

+I would also propose a non-literal reading of Násút as it refers to the human condition.
+In those moments when we truly abandon self, when a love for all beings dawns in our hearts and causes us feel disconnected from time and the immediate space of our bodies -- in those moments I believe we taste what our creation is meant for, the next realms of being.
+It's not just our physical humanity we are to get past, it is the limitations of a mortal perspective, a mortal world-view, a mortal understanding.

+Such as, for example, when a person reads Scripture too literally, in terms of its apparent, physical meaning only, and then takes up arms against the Beloved when He appears in new clothing; this error is made possible by the obscuring dust of Násút.
+But if we ascend beyond these limitations and come to understand and perceive the intent of the Holy Texts beyond their symbolism -- and by so doing begin to recognize and truly love and adore the Manifestation and His laws -- this is our heart's paradise and the first stirrings of the breezes of Malakút.

+# Racism PLP

+I want to see the faces, the bright lights, that are missing from our gatherings; and I want to see that they are missing, and why: Why I accepted it as normal, acceptable, or not to be questioned.
+Why I found it more comfortable not to push back, or gradually avoided the confrontation that challenging this might raise.
+I want to know how my worldview became so blinded, how the blood drained out from my understanding of the unity of humankind.

+But most of all, I want to find those faces, because in finding them I can find my spiritual destiny.
+To venture into the mystic fields at the heart of the﻿ Bahá’í Writings, but without friends of every shape and color standing beside me, hand in hand, is to miss the point.
+I feel like a person who has loved reading about sailing, but all of his life remained on dry land.
+Real unity, where there is real justice and real perception of unique value, has nothing to do with the comfortable places where my ignorance has been nurtured and kept.

+I want to learn the history of those of African descent, their culture, what has been done, what has not been done, what is still happening.
+I want to see the whole of it, not as a research curiosity or in hope of rescuing myself from the labels of whiteness and ignorance.
+Rather, I want to grow up.
+To allow someone whom I ought to regard as a brother or sister, loved as my Beloved is loved -- and yet allow them to suffer in silence, to bear every day the brunt of oppression, who enter spaces of "unity" only to be shunned for their differences: until these things become unbearable to me, I have learned nothing.

+I do this in hope of moving forward, together.
+I accept my past mistakes, the well-deserved blame for my silence, the wrong-headedness, the weakness of character.
+I will let these become fertile soil to grow something new: an appreciation, so deep, of what the Pupil of the Eye have to offer our Faith, that I become enamored of its possibilities.
+Anything less is to fail to see what ﻿Bahá’u’lláh meant when He chose this designation; and if I cannot truly learn to know humanity this way, then really my services are just make believe.
+I have been a puppet of materialistic and political forces from the moment I was born.
+My PLP is to cut the strings, and come to know my real friends.

+# Text

 I have thoughts on chastity, it being the wondrously hard puzzle that it is: I think human sexuality is just the tip of the iceberg.
 The original meaning is “morally pure”, and I think that purity has a spiritual purpose: to permit the